Spaceasternaut/coins_and_skeletons/README.md

 I will clean the project up once I have a bit more time, for now this is going to be a bit of a mess.

 I am including the subject for the project along with the game just in case anyone is interested.

+Thank you very much to [Tazmoe on itch.io](https://tazmoe.itch.io/bitrogue-basic) for the textures!